Neil Rackers

-Neil William Rackers (born August 16, 1976) is a former American football player who was a placekicker in the National Football League (NFL) for twelve seasons.
-He played college football for the University of Illinois.
-Rackers was drafted by the Cincinnati Bengals in the sixth round of the 2000 NFL Draft, and also played for the NFL's Arizona Cardinals, Houston Texans, and Washington Redskins.
+Neil William Rackers (born August 16, 1976) is an American former professional football player who was a placekicker for 12 seasons in the National Football League (NFL).
+He played college football for the Illinois Fighting Illini.
+Rackers was selected by the Cincinnati Bengals in the sixth round of the 2000 NFL draft, and also played for the NFL's Arizona Cardinals and Houston Texans.

-Early years
+Early life

 Rackers attended Aquinas-Mercy High School in St. Louis, Missouri and was a student and a letterman in football, soccer and baseball.
 In football, he was a two-year letterman and an All-Conference selection.
 In soccer, Rackers led his team to consecutive state titles and was an All-State selection.
 In baseball, he was an All-Conference selection.

 Professional career

 Cincinnati Bengals

-Rackers was drafted in the sixth round of the 2000 NFL Draft with the 169th overall pick by the Cincinnati Bengals.
+Rackers was selected in the sixth round of the 2000 NFL draft with the 169th overall pick by the Cincinnati Bengals.
 He played three seasons for the team, making 44 out of 67 field goals.